IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/02_Adding/00_igPivotDataSelector_Adding_to_HTML_Page.md

 			</td>

 			<td>
-				The igPivotDataSelector functionality of the Ignite UI library is distributed across several files.
+				The igPivotDataSelector functionality of the %%ProductName%% library is distributed across several files.
 You can load the required resources in one of the following ways:

 				<ul>
 					<li>(Recommended)&nbsp;Use the Infragistics® Loader (`igLoader`™).
 You only need to include a script reference to `igLoader` on your page.</li>